translate/pootle/docs/server/fabric_commands.rst

 This command:

-- Creates :file:`pootle/assets/` directory if not exists
+- Creates :file:`pootle/assets/` directory if it does not exist
 - Runs :ref:`collectstatic --noinput --clear <commands#collectstatic>` to
   collect the static files
 - Runs :ref:`assets build <commands#assets>` to create the assets